valencik/mastersAPSC/documents/thesis/thesis.md

 Accessing the data as a network can facilitate further work in studying the NSR as a social network.

 %- Data Mining
-The data mining analysis has revealed naming issues in the database, and I have proposed methods for mitigating them.
+The data mining analysis revealed naming issues in the database, and methods have been proposed for mitigating them.
 The use of text mining tools has enabled the creation of a paper recommender system that recommends based on semantic information of the given journal titles, theses, conference proceedings, and other sources.
 Due to the high quality of the Nuclear Science References database and in particular the selectors, this recommender system can function without access to the whole text for each recommended source.